 Green-Copeland American Legion Post 63 flag, ca. 1929

 Several displays feature an array of clothing and other textiles, toys, household items, advertising memorabilia, business products, and photographs relating to the lives of people in Jefferson County in the 19th and 20th centuries.

 Using postcards, photographs, travel books, and artifacts, this exhibit focuses on the movement of people and goods through Jefferson County in the 18th-20th centuries via railroads, waterways, including the C & O Canal, and roads.

 The B & O bridge and tunnel through Maryland Heights, Harpers Ferry

 Jefferson County in Photos: Then & Now

-A photo display in the museum entry hall illustrates both the changing nature of the county over time as well as its enduring heritage through vintage images of county buildings and places side by side with 21st century images of the same sites.
+A photo display in the museum entry hall illustrates both the changing nature of the county over time as well as its enduring heritage through vintage images of county businesses, schools, churches, post offices, and other places side by side with 21st century images of the same sites.